AB6IX: Endorsements

-On April 19, 2019, Lee Dae-hwi was selected for solo endorsement deal as a campaign model of "Fanta" beverage brand Coca-Cola Korea.
 Before the official debut of AB6IX, the members were selected as a beauty model of the Korean beauty brand "Acwell" on April 24, 2019.

 On August 29, 2019, AB6IX was chosen as the new model of "Elite" uniform for the 2020 new semester.
 On September 25, 2019, AB6IX was appointed as the image cast of ABC-Mart for product "Nike Court Vision".

-Ambassadors
+Ambassadorship

 On September 19, 2019, AB6IX was officially appointed as the newest ambassadors for Korea Scout Association.
 On February 20, 2020, AB6IX was appointed as public relations ambassador for Youth Cyber Violence Prevention Education Program by Samsung Group, Green Tree Foundation and Social Welfare Community Chest.